xanderstevenson/meeting-agenda-and-recap/README.md

 - Determine the ID of the room you want to send the message to by first sending a message in that room and then going to https://developer.webex.com/docs/api/v1/rooms/list-rooms type 'lastactivity' in the 'sortBy' field and click send.
-Copy that RoomID to creds.py
+Save the RoomID of the space you want to send the message to, along with a practice space to test messages.

 - Copy the Room ID, along with the Bot Token, Name, Username, and Bot ID to .creds.py and rename it as creds.py